AnyDSL/half/web/Mainpage.md

 Documentation												{#doc}
 =============

 What follows are some general words about the usage of the library and its implementation.
-For a complete reference documentation of its iterface you should consult the [API Documentation](usergroup0.html).
+For a complete reference documentation of its interface you should consult the [API Documentation](usergroup0.html).

 Basic usage													{#usage}